The Films of Alfred Hitchcock

 Based on a play by Frederick Knott, Dial M for Murder follows Ray Milland's Tony Wendice as he conspires to murder his wife (Grace Kelly's Margot) after learning that she's been sleeping with a mutual friend (Robert Cummings' Mark) - with Tony's plan predictably going awry almost from the get-go.
 There's admittedly never a point at which it isn't completely obvious that Dial M for Murder has been adapted from a stage play, as the movie, which rarely leaves Tony and Margot's cramped apartment, possesses a dialogue-heavy vibe that's perpetuated by a pace that's best described as deliberate.
 It's just as clear, however, that filmmaker Alfred Hitchcock's stylish direction, coupled with a uniformly superb assortment of performances, goes a long way towards keeping things interesting even through the narrative's more uneventful stretches, and there's little doubt that the movie benefits substantially from the periodic inclusion of palpably electrifying moments - with the film's high point unquestionably the prolonged sequence in which murderer Charles Swann (Anthony Dawson) attempts to execute Tony's convoluted plan.
 The sequence is so stirring and so engrossing, in fact, that the film can't help but subsequently settle into a pronounced lull, with the emphasis on the police's investigation, led by John Williams' unflappable Chief Inspector Hubbard, ensuring that Dial M for Murder does fizzle out to a slight degree before recovering for a thoroughly entertaining final half hour.
 The superb conclusion confirms the movie's place as a completely watchable yet less-than-consistent effort from Hitchcock, and it's worth noting, too, that the film's 3-D presentation is actually not as terrible as one might've feared.

-Undoubtedly one of Alfred Hitchcock's most well-known efforts, Rear Window casts James Stewart as L.B.
+Undoubtedly one of Alfred Hitchcock's most well-known efforts, Alfred Hitchcock's Rear Window casts James Stewart as L.B.
 Jefferies - a photographer who finds himself confined to a wheelchair following a work-related injury.
 L.B.'s newfound hobby of peeping on his neighbors eventually leads him to suspect the mysterious man (Raymond Burr's Lars Thorwald) across the way of murder, though his loyal girlfriend Lisa (Grace Kelly) and cop buddy Thomas (Wendell Corey) initially remain unconvinced.
-There's little doubt that Rear Window takes an awfully long time to get going, as Hitchcock - working from John Michael Hayes' screenplay - has infused the proceedings with an exceedingly deliberate sensibility that admittedly proves effective in fleshing out the various characters.
+There's little doubt that Alfred Hitchcock's Rear Window takes an awfully long time to get going, as Hitchcock - working from John Michael Hayes' screenplay - has infused the proceedings with an exceedingly deliberate sensibility that admittedly proves effective in fleshing out the various characters.
 And while the relentlessly stagy and undeniably inauthentic atmosphere occasionally does threaten to become oppressive - particularly during sequences of a distinctly melodramatic nature - it does become increasingly clear that the sporadically kitschy vibe remains an indelible part of the film's enduring success.
 It's only with the nail-biting third act that Rear Window finally becomes the compelling piece of work that one might've anticipated, with the inevitable confrontation between L.B. and Lars benefiting substantially from Hitchcock's expectedly masterful directorial choices (ie the short-lived battle plays out in silence as L.B. attempts to disorient his attacker with repeated hits from a flashbulb).
-While there's no denying that Rear Window is very much a product of its time, the film surely remains one of the most memorable and downright essential examples of the slow-burn thriller genre.
+While there's no denying that Alfred Hitchcock's Rear Window is very much a product of its time, the film surely remains one of the most memorable and downright essential examples of the slow-burn thriller genre.

 To Catch a Thief